Northwestern can’t keep up with No. 5 Purdue

 Robbie Beran had 13 points for Northwestern (12-12, 5-10), and Pete Nance finished with 12.
 The Wildcats have dropped their last 11 games against the Boilermakers, also losing 80-60 in their first meeting of the season on Jan.
 23.

+“I think they’re a really good team,” Beran said.
+“They’ve got obviously two really good guys down low.
+It kind of sets the tone.
+They have some good guard play, kind of push it in transition.
+Ivey is a one-man fast break.”

-Northwestern held two of Purdue’s best players in check, limiting Jaden Ivey to eight points on 2-for-12 shooting and Trevion Williams to four points.
+Northwestern held Ivey to eight points on 2-for-12 shooting, and the 6-foot-10 Williams finished with just four points.
 Ivey was averaging a team-high 17.4 points coming into the game, and Williams was averaging 12.3 points.

-But Edey scored 12 points to help Purdue to a 32-28 halftime lead, and Gillis and Sasha Stefanovic made some big plays down the stretch.
+The off night for Ivey and Williams meant the Boilermakers needed the 7-foot-4 Edey to deliver — and he did.
+Gillis, Hunter and Sasha Stefanovic also made some big plays down the stretch.

 The Boilermakers took control by opening the second half with a 7-0 run.
 Ivey converted a three-point play off an assist by Edey, making it 39-28 with 17:59 left.